 Matthew Petering, Ph.D.

-While Dr. Petering’s academic career has kept him in the Midwest (Washington University St. Louis, Michigan, UWM) his research has affected the commerce of the entire globe.
-His work on long-haul containers, multi-gage trains and trucking fleets have streamlined transportation systems all around the world.
-His research on supply chain and logistics has combined the ever-changing world of business with the hard science of engineering.
+While Dr. Petering’s academic career has kept him in the Midwest (Washington University in St. Louis, University of Michigan, UW-Milwaukee), his research has affected the commerce of the entire globe.
+His work on seaport container transshipment terminals, high-speed train scheduling, and material handling has streamlined transportation and warehousing systems around the world.
+His research on logistics and supply chain management has combined the ever-changing world of business with the hard science of engineering.

 - Ph.D., Industrial and Operations Engineering, University of Michigan, 2007